sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/environment_setup.markdown

 ## Downloads

-1. Download tomcat bundle with the same Liferay version as on the [lrkoroneiki repo](https://github.com/dxpcloud/lrkoroneiki/blob/master/gradle.properties).
+Download the tomcat bundle with the Liferay version in [lrkoroneiki repo](https://github.com/dxpcloud/lrkoroneiki/blob/master/gradle.properties).

 ## Fixpacks

-1. Install the same fixpack as on the lrkoroneiki repo if one exists.
+Install the same fixpack as on the lrkoroneiki repo if one exists.

 ## Portal Properties

-In your base `{liferay-home}/` bundle directory, create a file called portal-ext.properties.

-It should look similar to the one in the [lrkoroneiki repo](https://github.com/dxpcloud/lrkoroneiki/blob/master/lcp/liferay/config/common/portal-all.properties).
+See the [lrkoroneiki repo](https://github.com/dxpcloud/lrkoroneiki/blob/master/lcp/liferay/config/common/portal-all.properties) for portal-ext.properties.

 ## Configs